Trump Steel and Aluminum Tariffs to Hike Soda, Housing Prices

-The president announced 25% tariffs on aluminum and steel imports, which may impact your wallet.
+The president enacted 25% tariffs on aluminum and steel imports.
+Here's how it could impact you.

 Trump’s latest sweeping tariffs on certain metals may broadly impact everyday goods, from certain foods in the grocery aisle to the price of your child’s bike.

 President Donald Trump signed proclamations on Feb.
 10 that raise steel and aluminum imports to a 25% rate, eliminating previous country exceptions and exemptions.
-The new blanket tariffs will go into effect on March 12, 2025, and will impact major suppliers including our nearest allies Canada and Mexico.
+The new blanket tariffs are in effect as of March 12, 2025, and will impact major suppliers including our nearest allies Canada and Mexico.

 Sign up for Kiplinger’s Free E-Newsletters